vidyagames998/vidyagames998.github.io/eldenring/index.md

 Next up is the raya lucaria castle.
 It's in the middle of Liurnia, you need to [get the key](https://www.youtube.com/watch?v=zy5em746nAQ) from behind the magic dragon west of the town.
 You do not need to kill the dragon.
 The Castle itself is very easy as a strength build.
 It's [linear](https://www.youtube.com/watch?v=f4jBaPFZAXM&t=174), just run through, make your way up, kill the red dog, then the queen.
 After killing the queen you get the ability to change spec with easily available [larval tears](https://www.youtube.com/watch?v=VauyWwBwiHA) and leave the strength build if you want and switch to something like a [magic build](https://www.youtube.com/watch?v=pi7eXTxb0vw).
 I would recommend against it though unless you love exploring as you will have to get a ton of different items.

-After Raya Lucaria the next area is to the North east.
-With two halves of the medallion you can go North East to the Altus Plateau and onward to the next tree sentinel (far far north east).
-Altus Plateau has a [+6 somber](https://www.youtube.com/watch?v=Au-l_deU86o) you can pickup off the ground to upgrade halberd.
-It's located on the cliffs on the top left of the map on a guy in chair after climbing the first really long ladder.

-Optional Grind for better levels and +10 Somber:
-- South of raya lucaria is a church with the white masked man, talk to him and do his questline to get a severed finger.
-- Head to the top left of Altus Plateua, East of the bridge of iniquity grace at the top middle of the map in the new area is a village of rot dogs and a red summon.
-Activate the summon and fight the mini boss.
-This is a really tough fight (you do not need to kill him, just try 3 times), I recommend just being very aggressive, swing your sword before he gets to you to intimidate him, you do NOT need to beat him to progress the questline (Beating him also drops another somber +6) and then you can head back to the church.
-Where he gives you a white cloth that needs a maidens blood, head to the bridge of sacrifice in weeping peninsula, and kill the girl to the south on the log (Depending on when you come here she may not be there anymore and you will need to go to the church way up the hill on east of the dectus medallion lift), then head back to the church south of raya lucaria, and receive an item that takes you to an area with the best rune farming in the game.
-Use the item to teleport.
-Then head east then south and get to the grace at the top of the hill of enemies.
-To easily get runes, use a bow to trick the giant chicken birds to [fly off the cliff ](https://www.youtube.com/watch?v=aZvMUoak-v8&t=11) giving you 20k runes each with buffs.
-Gold feet can be made from a recipe from Patches and collecting eagle talons and gold fireflies from weeping peninsula.
-A bow can be bought from the round table hold.
-Unlimited arrows can be bought from Santa.
-This is by far the most efficient farming method until you beat the game and even then it's still pretty good.
-Additionally there's a +10 Somber in a chest on top Mohgwyn Palace you can just run up to once you get here and along the way are some high consumable runes found on the ground that can level you up quickly.

 ## Tree Sentinel 2.0

 In order to get to the next section we need to kill the next tree sentinel that is at the top right of the map.